taehyun-yoon/Bleach_scripts/README.md

 -----------------------------|------------------------------------------------------------------------------------
-singleHist.py                |  Define a class SingleHist which makes histogram of data readWrite.py                 |  Define a class ReadWrite which reads parameters values from file names analysis.py                  |  Analyzed the pre-processed dat
+singleHist.py                |  Define a class SingleHist which makes histogram of data readWrite.py                 |  Define a class ReadWrite which reads parameters values from file names analysis.py                  |  Analyzed the pre-processed data